Archaeological Impact Assessment

 GIS mapping & analysis

 Munster Archaeology has extensive experience in the use of GIS and has created systems for cross-governmental bodies, independent research and academic institutions.
-The surveys used to build the GIS, consists of desktop surveys and GPS-based landscape surveys.
+The surveys used to build the GIS, consists of desktop surveys and GPS-based landscape survey and drone survey.

-The analysis of data is dependant on the use to which the GIS are put, but this method is invaluable to archaeological research and heritage management.
+The analysis of data is dependant on the use of the GIS but this method is invaluable to archaeological research and heritage management.
 A. Harte has completed a Landscape Assessment certificate through the Heritage Council of Ireland.
 Furthermore, we have successfully implemented Historic Landscape Characterisations (HLC) on two projects in Ireland and the UK.

 Heritage Project Design

-As a heritage consultant, Munster Archaeology offers a range of specialism including historical research, route selection processing, risk assessment, conservation, tourism potential and heritage signage.
-Heritage signage and other text (e.g. web-sites) can be in both English and Irish, and design templates for signage or brochures are delivered in the highest standard.
+As a heritage consultant, Munster Archaeology offers a range of specialism including historical documentary research, route selection processing, risk assessment, conservation, tourism potential and heritage signage.
+Brochures, information packs and signage are available in both English and Irish.

 As most heritage projects have very specific requirements, a unique methodology would be produced in each instance.
 For more information or details on such a methodology please do not hesitate to contact us.